IEDB/NGArgParser/README.md

     │   └── params/
     └── predict-outputs/
 ```

+If `--params-dir` and `--inputs-dir` are undefined, they will default to a directory
+underneath `output-directory/predict-inputs`, as shown above.

 `inputs-dir`: This directory will hold a temporary file that has all the inputs.
 ```python